 The Escher Museum in Het Paleis is one of the best museums in The Hague, Netherlands.
-It is a fascinating museum that features a permanent collection of Maurits Cornelis (M.C.)
+It is a fascinating museum with a permanent collection of Maurits Cornelis (M.C.)
 Escher’s work.

 Dutch graphic artist M.C.
-Escher was the undisputed master of producing incredible circumstances and optical illusions in his paintings and prints, and one of the most important artists in history.
+Escher was the undisputed master of producing extraordinary circumstances and optical illusions in his paintings and prints and one of the most influential artists in history.

-The stately Lange Voorhout Palace, once a home to the Dutch Royal Family, is now home to Escher in Het Paleis (Escher in the Palace), located in The Hague’s historical town center, and houses this exceptional collection of Escher’s work.
+The stately Lange Voorhout Palace, once home to the Dutch Royal Family, is now home to Escher in Het Paleis (Escher in the Palace), located in The Hague’s historic town center, and houses this exceptional collection of Escher’s work.

-Discovering more about the artist dubbed the master of optical illusion, goggling at the exhibits, and creating your own optical illusions as a memento are just a few of the things to do at the Escher Museum.
+Discovering more about the artist dubbed the master of optical illusion, goggling at the exhibits, and creating your optical illusions as a memento are just a few things to do at the Escher Museum.